klauern/java-watcher.clj/NOTES.md

 while the code is simple enough to understand, it's messy in implementation:

 * how do I store events?
-* How does WatchService differentiate between :modify and :create and :delete events?
 * How do I unregister a watch for one type but not others?

-THese are all solvable, but the implementation I chose made them very complicated.
+These are all solvable, but the implementation I chose made them very complicated.
 I think in the spirit of simplicity, it's best to just register a directory and pass a function in.
 The function SHOULD be capable of handling :create :modify and :delete events on it's own, rather than having the service it's registered to delegate functions to call on it.
 The implementation I'm thinking would be something similar to the following:

+-- Note (12/14/2012) - It is too much to ask the user to track it's own events.
+                       If a user were to register a directory but only care about creation events, having them parse unnecessary events is both frustrating and unnecessary.
+Defaults should be provided (automatic tracking of all C/M/D events) but easily configurable upon registration.

 ```clj
 (register-dir "Directory" #(function))